 How to marry

-- a religious or belief ceremony (if the religious or belief body has agreed to carry out same sex marriages); or
+a religious or belief ceremony - if the religious or belief body has agreed to carry out same-sex marriages

 Converting a civil partnership to marriage

-With the introduction of same sex marriage in Scotland, it is possible for a couple to convert a qualifying civil partnership to marriage:
+It is possible for a couple to convert a qualifying civil partnership to marriage.

-- as of 2 November 2015, a civil partnership that was registered outside Scotland will qualify for conversion to a marriage if it hasn't been dissolved, annulled or ended by death.
+A civil partnership that was registered outside Scotland will qualify for conversion to a marriage if it hasn't been dissolved, annulled or ended by death.
 To change a civil partnership registered outside Scotland into a marriage, couples need to go through a marriage ceremony.
 Your marriage will be recognised in Scotland.
-Full eligibility details and guidance and for couples can be found on the Scottish Government’s website at www.gov.scot .

 If you want to convert your civil partnership to marriage through the administrative process, you will need to make an appointment with your local registry office and take along a copy of your civil partnership certificate and photo ID.
 You will be required to complete an application form.
 The district registrar will witness your signing of the form.
 The information will then be entered into the marriage register.
 There will be a charge of £10 if you want a copy of the marriage certificate.

-If you want to convert your civil partnership to marriage by having a full marriage ceremony, you will have to give the usual notice and pay the fees associated with registering a marriage (see Marriage notices)
+If you want to convert your civil partnership to marriage by having a full marriage ceremony, you will have to give the usual notice and pay the fees associated with registering a marriage.

 Legal requirements of a marriage ceremony

-- both you and your partner must complete a marriage notice (see below)
+both you and your partner must complete a marriage notice - STEP 2

-at the end of the ceremony, you and your partner, the two witnesses and the person who conducted the ceremony must all sign the Marriage Schedule (see Marriage notices).
+at the end of the ceremony, you and your partner, the two witnesses and the person who conducted the ceremony must all sign the marriage schedule.

 A religious or belief ceremony can be held anywhere agreed by the couple and the approved celebrant.

-A civil marriage can take place in a registrar’s office or any other appropriate place (other than religious premises) agreed by the couple and the local registration authority.
+A civil marriage can take place in a registration office or any other appropriate place (other than religious premises) agreed by the couple and the local registration authority.